chrisgrieser/obsidian-quadro/README.md

 - Being Open Source, this plugin can be modified and customized to fit their needs.
 (It is written is TypeScript / JavaScript, a particularly accessible and commonly used programming language.)
-- By storing the data in markdown files, all research data can be fully version-controlled with `git`.
+- By storing the data in Markdown files, all research data can be fully version-controlled with `git`.

 ### For Obsidian users not familiar with QDA